-I have received a copy of the LSH Internship Handbook and have been given the opportunity to review and ask questions regarding its content with the internship faculty at LSH.
+I have received a copy of the LSH Internship Handbook and have been give opportunity to review and ask questions regarding its content with the internship f at LSH.
 I have received a full explanation of this handbook.
-I understand that my signature does not necessarily indicate my agreement.
+I understand th signature does not necessarily indicate my agreement. aculty

 Intern Signature/Date

 LSH Training Faculty Signature/Date